-For instance, what are we to make of Catherine the Great’s extensive collection of pornographic furniture, Hans Christian Anderson’s too-much-information diary and Karl Marx’s epic pub crawls?
-Or hall-of-fame huckster William McCloundy, who in 1901 actually ‘sold’ the Brooklyn Bridge to an unsuspecting tourist, and the Pharaoh who covered his slaves in honey to keep flies off his meal?
-Did you know about the royal ticklers of the Romanov court, and the bizarre coronation rituals of early Welsh kings?
+What are we to make of Catherine the Great’s extensive collection of pornographic furniture, Hans Christian Andersen’s too-much-information diary and Karl Marx’s epic pub crawls?
+Or hall-of-fame huckster William McCloundy, who in 1901 actually ‘sold’ the Brooklyn Bridge to an unsuspecting tourist, and the pharaoh who covered his slaves in honey to keep flies off his meal?
+Did you know about the royal ticklers of the House of Romanov, and the bizarre coronation rituals of early Irish kings?
 (Let’s just say that eating a white horse wasn’t the weirdest part of the ceremony.)
-And who else but Mikey could uncover the story of Chrysippus, the Stoic philosopher who laughed himself to death at the sight of a drunk donkey?

 So sit back and rest your conscience: there will be a host of scoundrels, bounders and reprobates, tales of lust and power aplenty, as we indulge in that sweet spot where history meets outrage, with just a bit of old-school TMZ thrown in for good measure.